vishalpalaniappan/automated-system-viewer/README.md

 ```shell
 python3 SystemProcessor.py
 ```
-This will process all the log files in the system logs folder and it will save the generated traces to the ASP database.
+This will process all the log files in the system logs folder and it will save the extracted traces to the ASP database.

 To start the websocket server that ASV connects to, navigate to components/query_handler and run the following command:
 ```shell